ivancheesecake/Bertud/README.md

 ###Slave configuration
 Edit `slave_config.json`.

+Options:
-* dispatcherIP - The IP address of the server
+* `dispatcherIP` - The IP address of the server
-* workerID - The statically assigned IP of the slave
+* `workerID` - The statically assigned IP of the slave
-* tempFolder - Path of temporary files
+* `tempFolder` - Path of temporary files

 Sample `slave_config.json`